lrfinotti/cybr201_book/17-Elliptic_Curves.md

 :::{admonition} Homework
 :class: note

-In your homework you will write a function in Sage that takes an integer and returns the ternary expansion, i.e., you will implement [](al:ternary).
+In your homework you will write a function in Sage that takes an integer and returns the ternary expansion, i.e., you will implement {prf:ref}`al:ternary`.
 :::

 +++